hashicorp/vagrant/website/source/docs/other/environmental-variables.html.md

 shared folders.
 Defaults to true if the option is not set.
 This can be overriden on a per-folder basis within your Vagrantfile config by settings the `SharedFoldersEnableSymlinksCreate` option to true.

+## `VAGRANT_DISABLE_RESOLV_REPLACE`

+Vagrant will automatically load `resolv-replace` to use Ruby's Resolv library in place of the libc resolver.
+This behavior can be disabled by setting this environment variable.